 Best in Show AwardThe "Best in Show" was awarded to the Double Poppy painting painted by Jean Emmons.
 I'm guessing this is painted in watercolour on vellum as most of her botanical artwork is.
 Her paintings on vellum are luminous.
 Jean’s technique is based on medieval manuscript illumination.
 She learned it from the late Kevin Nicolay, a plantsman and self-taught botanical artist.
 It’s a difficult and time-consuming watercolor method, but an excellent way to suggest light moving through layers of plant tissue Participating Artists |

 AuthorKatherine Tyrrell writes about botanical art and artists and has followers all over the world.
-BAA Visitors so far....
+You can also find her at linktr.ee BAA Visitors so far....

-since June 2015
+since April 2015

-Subscribe to BAA NewsBlog posts are emailed to you when you
+Subscribe to BAA NewsBlog posts are emailed to you when you SUBSCRIBE to "Botanical Art and Artists - News" by Email

-Subscribe to "Botanical Art and Artists - News" by Email Your subscription to this blog is ONLY activated IF you verify the link you will receive.It will NOT be used for anything else and will NEVER be given to anybody else.
-You can unsubscribe at any time Copyright© Katherine Tyrrell 2015-18
+Your email subscription to this blog is ONLY activated IF you verify the link you will receive.
+You can unsubscribe at any time It will NOT be used for anything else and will NEVER be given to anybody else.
+EVERY DAY FOLLOW News about botanical art + links to new BAA blog posts on Botanical Art and Artists on Facebook

 Unauthorised use or duplication of ANY material on this blog without written permission is strictly prohibited.
 Please also respect the copyright of all artists featured here.
 What's your news?This blog highlights news - in brief - about botanical art exhibitions around the world.